danielblawson/danielblawson.github.io/_pages/about.md

 Hi, I'm Daniel.

 I am generally interested in machine learning, reinforcement learning, and robotics.
-I am also working on research with Professor [Ahmed Qureshi](https://qureshiahmed.github.io/) in the [Cognitive Robot Autonomy & Learning Lab](https://corallab.net/).

-I'm a (4+1) BS/MS CS student @ Purdue University.
-I completed the BS part of my degree in Spring 2023, and now completing the MS portion with an estimated graduation in Spring 2024.
+Previously, I was a (4+1) BS,MS CS student @ Purdue University, graduating in Spring 2023, 2024, where I worked on research with Professor [Ahmed Qureshi](https://qureshiahmed.github.io/) in the [Cognitive Robot Autonomy & Learning Lab](https://corallab.net/).

 contact: daniellawson9999 (at) gmail.com